lammps/lammps/doc/src/Howto_tip3p.rst

 The TIP3P water model as implemented in CHARMM :ref:`(MacKerell)
 <howto-tip3p>` specifies a 3-site rigid water molecule with charges and
-Lennard-Jones parameters assigned to each of the 3 atoms.
+Lennard-Jones parameters assigned to each of the three atoms.

 A suitable pair style with cutoff Coulomb would be: